eclipse-tractusx/tractusx-edc/docs/development/mock-edc.md

 }
 ```

-This downloads and runs the Docker image for the Mock-EDC and supplies it with minimal configuration.
+This downloads and runs the Docker image for the Mock-Connector and supplies it with minimal configuration.
 Specifically, it
 exposes the Management API and the default context, because that is needed to set up the mock.

 > Please note that in